rdroro/diy-diagram-it-yourself/README.md

 diy-diagram-it-yourself
 =======================

-DIY - Diagram It Yourselft is a markdown language for easily describe the diagrams in your code documentation (interaction, dependance, workflow), on wiki pages or just to share diagrams with others people.
-Do not use specific software to share diagram with people, use DaaC (Diagram as a Code) ;)
+DIY - Diagram It Yourselft is a markdown language to easily describe the diagrams in your code documentation (interaction, dependance, workflow), on wiki pages or just to share diagrams with others people.
+Do not use specific software to share diagram with people, use DIY and discover new a concept: The DaaC (Diagram as a Code) ;)

 For example draw this: